With A Family Financial Mediator, You Can Make Your Divorce Settlement Agreement Work

 Should You Hire An Impartial Mediator?

 Although it’s possible to hire a regular lawyer who can act as a mediator, this strategy only covers one party.
-You and your spouse will each need your own attorneys to represent your interests.
+You and your spouse will each need your own attorney to represent your interests.
 Working with a family financial mediator that serves neither party but rather works to help both come to a fair agreement may wind up being more cost-effective, equitable and agreeable in the long run.

-Contact Billick Rogers Family Law today to find out if Amber Billick is the right family financial mediator for you.
+Contact Billick Rogers Family Law today to find out if Amber Billick or Bill Rogers is the right family financial mediator for you.
 We have years of experience helping North Carolinians resolve the financial disputes that often prevent them from moving their divorces along.
 Call 704-788-3262 or contact us online for more information.